 And then, 2020.

 The past year has been marked by unprecedented social, environmental, and economic upheaval in every community.
 It’s affected all of us.
 Over 40% of US adults reported adverse mental health issues in June—more than double the number for 20181—with Black, Latinx, and Indigenous groups disproportionately affected.
-At the same time, we’ve been deeply inspired by acts of bravery, resilience, and hope as people have confronted difficult situations and helped heal their families and neighbours.
+At the same time, we’ve been deeply inspired by acts of bravery, resilience, and hope as people have confronted difficult situations and helped heal their families and neighbors.

 The world has changed, and we need to as well.
 We need to do more.
 We responded to the racial justice crisis by matching employee donations to the Emergency Fund for Racial Justice, and to COVID-19 by producing over 30,000 face shields and giving to artistic organizations in need.